 - Since the estimates involve information regarding the task, allocated resources, rates, duration and mark up, it can be used for dispute resolution between the parties if any dispute occurs.

-There are many tools and techniques used for cost estimation in project management.
-Now we will analyze five of them.
+There are many tools and techniques used in the cost estimation process in project management.
+Below are the common types of cost estimation methods.

 • Analogous Estimating